matry/documentation/README.md

 (2) presenting a particular user flow to stakeholders, or (3) visualizing an animation sequence for developers.

-Below is a sample of a simple Story:
+Below is a sample of a simple Story, demonstrating the happy path for a login form:

 ```
 story LoginFlow